HONG KONG, CHINA -�Media

 Wen?Dong Li, John M. Schaubroeck, Jia Lin

-linking leadership role occupancy to well
+linking leadership role occupancy to well?being," (7

 March 2018).
 Journal of Organizational